“Have great hopes and dare to go all out for them. Have great dreams and dare to live them. Have tremendous expectations and believe in them.”

 The Nuclear Option

-As we made our way through November, the effects of the chemo were being experienced as they unfolded, presenting themselves with each infusion, real time.
-While I had reams of documents and pamphlets telling me what to expect, they were very clinical, and I only understood once the side effects started to manifest themselves throughout my body and my mind.
-My only focus was to get through each treatment as quickly and effectively as possible.
-To me, nothing else mattered at this point…or did it?
-My treatments were every 2 weeks and I would be injected with nuclear medicine and steroids from Monday to Wednesday.
+As we made our way through November, the effects of the chemo were being experienced as they unfolded, presenting themselves with each infusion in real time.
+While I had reams of documents and pamphlets telling me what to expect, I only understood once the side effects started to manifest themselves throughout my body and my mind.
+My only focus was to get through each treatment as quickly and effectively as possible; to me, nothing else mattered at this point…or did it?
+My treatments were every 2 weeks and I was injected with nuclear medicine and steroids from Monday to Wednesday.
 Then for the next week and a half, I would swim upstream to get to the good days as soon as possible.
 Initially it took until the first weekend after the Monday treatment, before I would begin to feel better.

-I was definitely overconfident after my first treatment and I thought I would get through this without a problem.
+I was definitely overconfident after my first treatment and I thought I would get through this without a struggle.
 But, every session would remove one or two good days off the total fourteen days between treatments.
-My taste buds would recover by about the Wednesday of week two, but the neuropathy hung around a lot longer…yes, lovely neuropathies; immediately presenting themselves as a result of chemo, I could not eat or drink anything cold – even water.
-If I tried, the stinging and burning, like glass shards, overcame my mouth and throat; soda, ice cream, were suddenly out of my life.
+My taste buds would mostly recover by about the Wednesday of week two, but the neuropathy hung around a lot longer…yes, lovely neuropathies; they immediately presented themselves as a result of chemo.
+I could not eat or drink anything cold – even water.
+If I tried, the stinging and burning, like glass shards, overcame my mouth and throat; cold water, soda, ice cream, were suddenly out of my life.
 My fingertips and feet were also extremely sensitive to cold…more stinging, like pins and needles.
-The first bite of anything caused the muscles in my jaw and throat to contract painfully for the longest 10 seconds you could imagine and my body felt as if it was constantly buzzing during the infusion period.
+The first bite of anything caused the muscles in my jaw and throat to contract painfully for a very long 10 seconds and my body felt as if it was constantly buzzing during the infusion period.
 These effects lingered for as long as they wanted to, without any real pattern adherence except that it was taking longer to recover after each session.
 In fact, it wasn’t until a month after my last chemo did most of this dissipate.
 Some of it returned when I started radiation, but I’ll save that for later.

 November turned into December: month one, done.
 My dad had to get back to Toronto to manage his own prostate cancer treatment.
-He would be back soon to get mom home.
-Mom was staying to help until mid-December so she had taken over the cooking and spent the rest of the time fretting over me.
+Mom stayed to help until mid-December so she had taken over the cooking and spent the rest of the time fretting over me.
 I hoped she was also enjoying the beautiful fall weather we were having in AZ compared to Toronto.
 It was the longest she had ever been away from my father and all this while he was going through his own battle with cancer.
 She was a blessing and key to getting me through the first phase.
 My oncologist had given me two main directives: don’t lose weight and don’t get sick (cold, flu, infection).
 Either or both could interrupt my chemo schedule or corrupt the actual therapy, so my focus was on eating and staying healthy.
 Mama’s cooking can’t be beat and that was exactly what I needed.

 As part of my bi-weekly, nuclear liquid loading, I was also filled with anti-nausea and anti-diarrhea drugs that I believe worked.
 I didn’t vomit once and the other thing, well I got lucky there too.
 However, I was constantly nauseous; head spinning, mouth-watering, pit of your stomach sick, with meat-sweats and all.
 Regardless, I was not going to lose weight.
 If you know me, you know I really enjoy a good meal so I knew I could make that work and mom really helped.
 Chemo also does quite a number on your white blood cells and your general immunity so, homemade chicken soup, staying home or wearing a mask whenever I left the house were mandatory.
 In fact, I can honestly say that I had been in some form of lockdown since November: pre-COVID-19.
 I was focused on those two directives and as part of this workstream, we were not going to lose any time because of weight loss or illness.